 Besides eating, other things to do in and around Port Arthur Texas include: Tour Pompeiian Villa and McFaddin-Ward House, both are mansions built and lavishly furnished with oil money.
 Visit the Museum of the Gulf Coast with great displays of local music and sports halls of fame.
 Drive through the oil refineries to get to the magnificent Sea Rim State Park for some fun kayaking, hiking (gator spotting), and 7 miles of Gulf of Mexico shoreline.
 Explore the cattail wetlands at Tyrell Park in Beaumont.

-McCool Travel note: while restaurants are not hosting guests during the COVID-19/coronavirus pandemic, many of the following and other great Beaumont restaurants are serving the community with carryout service.
+McCool Travel 2020 update: while restaurants are not hosting guests during the social distancing paradigm, many of the following and other great Beaumont restaurants are serving the community with carryout service.
 Please support them and all Texas restaurants as often as possible.

 The Schooner serves classic southeast Texas seafood dishes, and has for over 60 years.
 The menu is extensive so ease into your culinary research with a margarita.
 I decorated mine in true Mardi Gras fashion.